 Booting and installing Kali from a USB stick is our favorite and fastest method of getting up and running.
-In order to do this, we first need to create the Kali ISO image on a USB drive.
-If you would like to add persistence to your Kali Linux USB stick, please read the full document before proceeding to create your image.
+In order to do this, we first need to image the Kali ISO on a USB drive.

 Preparing for the USB copy